raprocks/raprocks/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/raprocks?tab=repositories](https://github.com/raprocks?tab=repositories)

-- 📝 I regularly write articles on [https://raprocks.github.io/](https://raprocks.github.io/)
+- 📝 I irregularly write articles on [https://raprocks.github.io/](https://raprocks.github.io/)

 - 💬 Ask me about **Python, Linux, Web Frontend and Backend, Golang, C, C++ and anything about what I am learning.**

-- 📫 connect with me at **rahulhimesh09@gmail.com** or any of my linked socials below.
+- 📫 connect with me at **hello@rohitpatil.me** or any of my linked socials below.

-- ⚡ Fun fact **I started coding on my Android Device using Termux, until I got an Acer Nitro 5 in January 2021.**.
-Don't give yourself excuses about not having equipments to become good.
 <hr />

 <h3 align="center">Connect with me over at</h3>